Blog/Industry

 How should you structure payments for development work?

-Compensation should reward progress, not promises.
-A milestone structure such as 20% upfront, 30% at working prototype, 30% at feature-complete beta, and 20% at production launch creates much better alignment than a vague hourly arrangement with unclear deliverables.
+Payment structure should reward progress, not promises.
+Split compensation across milestones: 20% upfront, 30% at working prototype, 30% at feature-complete beta, 20% at production launch.

-Include a 30-day post-launch support window so both sides have a defined period to address bugs and performance issues that only appear under real user traffic.
+Build in a 30-day post-launch support window to address bugs and performance issues that surface under real-world user load.

 Related Reading